ES-1085/project-lab-rats/proposal/proposal.md

-different countries reported results in different ways, some of them have summarized values in categories such as “All ages” and “Both sexes”, and some have this information only in subdivided categories of “Female”, “Male”, etc. Expanding the values to show us the “NAs” was important to see how much missing information we had in this dataset.
+different countries reported results in different ways, some of them have summarized values in categories such as “All ages” and “Both sexes”, and some have this information only in subdivided categories of “Female”, “Male”, etc. Expanding the values to show the “NAs” was important to see how much missing information we had in this dataset.

 We had initial plans to add a new `region` column to the both the WHR